- Dec 31, 2025

 What Is Self-Talk?

-Self-talk is the ongoing conversation inside the mind.
-From the moment the day begins to the moment sleep comes, thoughts quietly comment on who someone is, what can be done, and how things are going.
+Self-talk is the ongoing conversation inside our mind.
+From the moment we wake up to the moment we fall asleep, our thoughts quietly comment on who we are, what we can do, and how things are going.

 Not All Thoughts Sound the Same